 Stagnate economic growth, rising health care costs, and volatile sales forecast all contribute to the uncertainty of the small manufacturers’ business.
 Although numerous signs are indicating manufacturing growth (domestic and export) is on the horizon, the risks are undeniable.
 Your company must be prepared to respond.

 Exponential growth and manufacturing complexity have become the norm for most Small to Medium manufacturers, as evidenced by management and employees juggling multiple challenges.
 The time to address these issues is now.
 Learn to manage your time more effectively and reach out to experts that know how to simplify today’s manufacturing challenges.

 Many small businesses today are either owned or operated by a “Baby Boomer”.
 This demographic is requiring many small manufacturing companies to deal with the issues surrounding the transition to new management or ownership.
 You must have a plan.

 We are all just multi-tasking jugglers: The most accomplished jugglers have difficulty maintaining more than about 7 to 8 objects in the air at one time.
 The world record for juggling balls is 11 for 25 catches, yet most small business managers are expected to manage a similar number of issues continuously 24/7.

-So what do you do as small manufacturing company operator?
+So what do you do as a small manufacturing company operator?